Costa Rica real estate buyers tips, info and legal advice from

 5. Due Diligence will then be initiated and generally takes from 1 week to 10 days, only rarely does it take 2 weeks or longer.
 The DD will include Title and Corporation research performed by your Lawyer.
 In Costa Rica, all notaries must be attorneys, and are registered with the Bar Association, (Colegio de Abogados).

-8. Register new owner with Public Registry (Registro Nacional).
-In about 9-12 weeks, receive official title.
-CR Beach will ensure that you are protected, every step of the way! \
+8. Register the new owner with Public Registry (Registro Nacional) and then in about 9-12 weeks, receive official title.
+CR Beach will ensure that you are protected, every step of the way!

 How Much Are The Closing Costs?

 The old custom was for the Buyer and Seller to share equally in the closing costs, because in many cases, to reduce legal fees, the buyer and seller used the same attorney.

 For the years up to 2013, if the Seller was providing a clean, easily transferable corporation, the Buyer was responsible for paying the closing costs, because the Seller had provided his "value" or financial contribution to the transaction, this was always less than 2%.